A Wild Bootstrap for Degenerate Kernel Tests: Applications to Kernel Tests

-The following proposition holds by the Theorem \ref{th:mainTwo}, since the core $h$ is Lipschitz continuous, symmetric and bounded. \begin{proposition} If the stationary process $Z_t$ is $\tau$-dependent with a coefficient $\tau(r) = O\left(r^{-6-\epsilon}\right)$ for some $\epsilon>0$, then under the alternative hypothesis $n V_{b2}(h)$ converges in distribution to some random variable with a finite variance and $ V_{b1}$ converges to zero in probability. \end{proposition}

-\paragraph{Lag-HSIC} Propositions \ref{prop:null} and \ref{prop:alternative} also allow us to construct a test of time series independence that is similar to one designed by \cite{besserve_statistical_2013}.
+\paragraph{Lag-HSIC} Proposition \ref{prop:null} allows us to construct a test of time series independence that is similar to one designed by \cite{besserve_statistical_2013}.
 Here, we will be testing against a broader null hypothesis: $X_t$ and $Y_{t'}$ are independent for $|t-t'|<M$ for an arbitrary large but fixed $M$.
-In the Appendix, we show how to construct a test when $M\to\infty$, although this requires an additional assumption about the uniform convergence of cumulative distribution functions.

 Since the time series $Z_t=(X_t,Y_t)$ is stationary, it suffices to check whether there exists a dependency between $X_t$ and $Y_{t+m}$ for $-M \leq m \leq M$.
 Since each lag corresponds to an individual hypothesis, we will require a Bonferroni correction to attain a desired test level $\alpha$.
 We therefore define $q = 1-\frac{\alpha}{2M+1}$.
 The shifted time series will be denoted $Z_t^m =(X_t,Y_{t+m})$.
-Let $S_{m,n}=n V(h,Z^m)$ denote the value of the normalized HSIC statistic calculated on the shifted process $Z_t^m$.
-Let $F_{b,n}$ denote the empirical cumulative distribution function obtained by the bootstrap procedure using $n V_{b}(h,Z)$.
+Let $S_{m,n}=n V_n(h,Z^m)$ denote the value of the normalized HSIC statistic calculated on the shifted process $Z_t^m$.
+Let $F_{b,n}$ denote the empirical cumulative distribution function obtained by the bootstrap procedure using $B_n^*$ (\ref{eq:hsic:1}).
 The test will then reject the null hypothesis if the event $\mathcal A_n = \left\{ \max_{-M \leq m \leq M} S_{m,n} > F^{-1}_{b,n}(q) \right\}$ occurs.
 By a simple application of the union bound, it is clear that the asymptotic probability of the Type I error will be $\lim_{n\to\infty}P_{\,\mathbf{H_0}}\left(\mathcal A_n\right)\leq\alpha$.
-On the other hand, if the alternative holds, there exists some $m$ with $|m|\leq M$ for which $V(h,Z^m)=n^{-1} S_{m,n}$ converges to a non-zero constant.
+On the other hand, if the alternative holds, there exists some $m$ with $|m|\leq M$ for which $V_n(h,Z^m)=n^{-1} S_{m,n}$ converges to a non-zero constant.
 In this case